golangkorea/golang-spec/en/Statements/switch_statements.md

 }
 ```

-Cases then match actual types T against the dynamic type of the expression x.
-As with type assertions, x must be of [interface type](/Types/interface_types.html), and each non-interface type T listed in a case must implement the type of x.
+Cases then match actual types `T` against the dynamic type of the expression `x`.
+As with type assertions, `x` must be of [interface type](/Types/interface_types.html), and each non-interface type `T` listed in a case must implement the type of `x`.
 The types listed in the cases of a type switch must all be [different](/Properties%20of%20types%20and%20values/type_identity.html).

 <pre>
 <a id="TypeSwitchStmt">TypeSwitchStmt</a>  = "switch" [ <a href="/Statements/#SimpleStmt">SimpleStmt</a> ";" ] <a href="#TypeSwitchGuard">TypeSwitchGuard</a> "{" { <a href="#TypeCaseClause">TypeCaseClause</a> } "}" .